-ChefSecret: A traditional cake is made with ingredients mainly consisting of sugar, eggs, butter and flour.
-A torte, however, calls for little to no flour, with ground nuts, graham crackers or breadcrumbs in its place.
-This change of ingredients causes the torte to be much heavier in both texture and taste.
-Quip of the Day: Do not mix up your tortes with your torts or you may find yourself in court defending a cake. ------------------------------------------- Do you have a question or comment?
-Send your thoughts to ed@perspectives-la.com.
-All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, be positive, stay well, stay safe and be kind.
-Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America and/or American Red Cross. #Baking #CashewCoconutTorte #Coconut #Cashews #Easter #Dessert #2023Recipes #QuarantineKitchen #Covid19 #FeedingAmerica #RedCross #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2023 |
+ChefSecret: Don’t want the sugar?... substitute with 1/2 packet of Splenda.
+Quip of the Day: Cupid’s new dating app is struggling.
+Why?
+Turns out, love at first swipe is a tough sell. ------------------------------------------ Do you have a question or comment?
+Send your thoughts to [email protected].
+All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, be positive, stay well, be kind and kiss up a storm.
+Be strong, positive, stay well, stay safe and be kind.
+Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Cocktail #Vodka #CupidsArrowCocktail #ValentinesDayCocktail #HappyValentinesDay #CupidsCocktail #LoveIsInTheAir #HappyHour2025 #Cheers #Recipes2025 #URM #T2T #FeedingAmerica #RedCross #SamaritansPurse #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2025

 For over 4 decades collaboration and vision have been the cornerstones of our approach to developing innovative solutions.
 We fuel innovation, uncover opportunities, discover trends and embrace sustainability, turning imaginative ideas into profitable realities.
 Categories